About Me

 represent approximately 450 Gold Coast City Council workers in an industrial dispute successfully overturning the Council’s attempted introduction of a Vaccine Mandate over a period of about 6 months;

-represent Qld Corrective service Officers, public school teachers and private school teachers against the Vaccine mandates, filed in the Supreme Court and yet to be heard.
+represent numerous Corrective Service Officers, Public/Private School Teachers against COVID Vaccine mandates, filed in the Supreme Court of Queensland and yet to be heard.

 Intentional Torts & Personal Injury